Smiling older man with gray hair and beard wearing a navy sweater standing on a coastal path with cliffs and ocean in the background.

 What to Expect from Monofocal Lens Surgery

-Monofocal lens implants are designed to provide clear, consistent vision at a single distance, most often optimized for distance vision.
-After cataract surgery or a lens implant procedure, many patients notice a significant improvement in clarity, especially when compared to the effects of a cloudy lens or blurry vision caused by cataracts.
+Monofocal lens implants are designed to provide clear, consistent vision at a single distance, most often focused on distance vision.

 Dr Jake Trinidad